Updated February 20, 2026 • 15 min read

 After extensive testing, NutriShot AI is our #1 recommendation for nutrition tracking in 2026.
 It offers the best combination of AI accuracy, input flexibility (photos, text, nutrition labels), an intelligent nutrition coach, and comprehensive micronutrient tracking—all at the lowest price point we tested.

-Try NutriShot AI Free →NutriShot AI
+Try NutriShot AI Free →

 Photos, text descriptions, nutrition label scanner